Klipper3d/klipper/docs/Config_Reference.md

 #   and on the toolhead (for X axis).
 These parameters have the same
 #   format as 'accel_chip' parameter.
 Only 'accel_chip' or these two
 #   parameters must be provided.
+#accel_chip_z:
+#   A name of the accelerometer chip to use for measurements of Z axis.
+#   This parameter has the same format as 'accel_chip'.
+The default is
+#   not to configure an accelerometer for Z axis.
 #max_smoothing:
 #   Maximum input shaper smoothing to allow for each axis during shaper
 #   auto-calibration (with 'SHAPER_CALIBRATE' command).
 By default no